St. Louis–San Francisco 4003: The USRA Designs

-4003
+History

-4003 was one of three of the class built by ALCO at its Schenectady Locomotive Works in late summer 1919.
+No. 4003 was one of three of the class built by ALCO at its Schenectady Locomotive Works in late summer 1919.
 The balance of the class was built by Lima.
 It cost $53,619.

 The Frisco put it into service hauling freight between Fort Smith, Arkansas and Monett, Missouri, which included a stretch through the Boston Mountains that was relatively steep.
 Two major sources of carloads were berries, a million quarts shipped in 1941, and zinc, which was smelted in Fort Smith.